dmalenic/RCA1802-playground/README.md

 - the [combination-lock-interval-timer](combination-lock-interval-timer/README.md) is based on examples from an [old magazine](https://www.atarimagazines.com/computeii/issue3/page50.php),
 - my [port](killthebit/README.md) of the legendary Altair 8800 game [Killbits](https://altairclone.com/downloads/killbits.pdf) to [The 1802 Membership Card](https://www.sunrise-ev.com/1802.htm).
+- [8 queens](8-queens/README.md) problem is an investigation on how RCA 1802 calls a subroutine.

 I use Linux and [The Macro Assembler AS](http://john.ccac.rwth-aachen.de:8000/as/) written by [Alfred Arnold](mailto:alfred@ccac.rwth-aachen.de).
 The examples might need some tweaking to